-- There needs to be a court, tribunal or an officer that have the legal authority to determine the question with a duty to act judicially.
+- There needs to be a court, tribunal, or an officer that has the legal authority to determine the question with a duty to act judicially.

-- The court, tribunal or officer in question must have acted in excess of or in absence of or in excess of the judicial authority vested by law.
+- The court, tribunal, or officer in question must have acted more than or in absence of or over the judicial authority vested by law.

 - The order passed could be against the principles of natural justice.
 Or it could contain an error of judgment in appreciating the facts of the case

 Writ of quo-warranto or ‘by what authority’ or, ‘on whose authority is one holding a public office’ is issued against a government official/public post.
 It is to challenge a person holding a post in the office.

 - If a government institution fills a vacancy by employing a 63 years old man

 - But since the retirement age is 60, a person can file a writ petition of Quo Warranto challenging/removing his position.